parkavi05-debug/OLED-Digital-Counter/README.md

 The project demonstrates the use of display interfacing, button input handling, buzzer control, and counter logic in embedded systems.

----

-## Objective
-To design an Arduino-based counter system that increments the count value on each button press and displays the result on an OLED display with buzzer indication.

----

 ## Components Required
 - Arduino Uno / Nano
 - OLED Display (SSD1306 128x64 I2C)